Examination malpractice causes, effects, and solutions in Nigeria

 Here are the primary causes of exam malpractice in Nigeria.

 Parenting is, quite often, the beginning of numerous virtues and vices.
 Parents typically play an integral role in examination malpractice in Nigeria.
-Some parents have little, if any, interest in their children's academic life.
+Some parents have little interest in their children's academic life.

 When exam time comes around, some of these parents are often at the forefront in facilitating cheating for their children to get good grades.

-The Nigerian education sector is nothing like it used to be decades ago.
-One of the biggest aspects to blame is the extent of the rot in the education sector.
+One of the most significant aspects to blame is the extent of the rot in the education sector.
 Today, education is viewed as a business, with some school owners willing to do anything to ensure their institutions come out on top.

-Additionally, some institutions employ untrained teachers in a bid to reduce their operations costs.
-This then affects students' performance, making them resort to unorthodox methods to attain good grades.
+Additionally, some institutions employ untrained teachers to reduce their operations costs.
+This affects students' performance, making them resort to unorthodox methods to attain good grades.

-Given that students are the common factor in all forms of malpractice, it goes without saying that they bear the biggest responsibility in the vice.
+Since students are the common factor in all forms of malpractice, they bear the biggest responsibility in the vice.
 Some students have been known to be lazy and seek any shortcut to good grades that do not involve studying and working hard.

 In a society that will go to any lengths to succeed, cheating has become one of the somewhat accepted vices in society.